The Brisbane Renovators dream of owning and doing a Queenslander is noble pursuit but it can come with any number of ‘buyer beware’ warnings.

 Asbestos has been used since the 1800’s but it hit the big time in the 1920’s and was widely used as a building staple from the 1940’s it maintained its ‘perceived’ usefulness right until the 1980’s.
 A lot, a huge of amount of Brisbane’s suburb expansions occurred within this 40-year timeframe.
 So, the chances of your ‘renovator’ project containing asbestos is pretty high.
 Which is good and bad news.
 Bad news if you’re thinking of disturbing the wall or sanding and we cannot urge you enough to reward your paranoia by getting a professional to handle any asbestos (it’s the law).
 The good news?
 It’s highly recommended to paint and seal the asbestos – this work while can be done by you (providing you are not disturbing the material) is best left to professionals – give us a call.

-- Note: Is ‘safe’ if left undisturbed.
-But requires
+- Note: It’s ‘safe’ if left undisturbed.
+But requires specialist handling if rennovating or disturbing the material.

 Aside from some of the above, the other hazard you’ll encounter is lead paint.